Oil in longest rally in two years as vaccines boost demand hopes

 Some analysts forecast supply will undershoot demand in 2021 as more people get vaccinated and start going away on trips and working in offices.

-Additional reporting by Aaron Sheldrick; editing by Jan Harvey and Kirsten Donovan
+Additional reporting by Aaron Sheldrick and Alex Lawler; editing by Jan Harvey, Kirsten Donovan and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.